seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 Work with this entry (different spelling of an existing entry) https://github.com/seanpm2001/Tap_Pet_Hotel_Open

+Note to self: Make sure to also check each repository to see if a separate documentation repository exists or not

 ---

 <details open><summary><p><b>Click/tap here to expand/collapse the core repository listing section for the major project: Other projects</b></p></summary>